karencfisher/password-generator/README.md

 Basically, we take memorable (and ideally idiosyncratic) phrases, and turn them into cryptogrpahic hashes (sha256).
 Cryptographic hashes are determininate (the same string will always hash the same way), irreversable, and sensitive (in that a single character change in the input yields a very different hash).
 We then convert that to Base64 encoding, and take the first 20 characters to produce our 20 character alphanumeric password.

 Is this the absolute best method?
 Maybe not.
 But it should be reasonably difficult to guess one's final password -- as long as your phrases are unique to begin with.
-And it is easier to remember "my email password" and "my secret recipie" easier for most of us, I think, than to remeber "6MxKmDYfW5jHAsBbAgNS."
+And it is easier to remember "my email password" and "my secret recipie" easier for most of us, I think, than to remember "6MxKmDYfW5jHAsBbAgNS."

 For real use, be as idiosyncratic with your memorable phrases.
 This way, even if hackers have this tool to use, to hack your passwords would still require them to hack your brain as well.
 (And we don't have tech for that... yet.
 Maybe next month.)